britzlieg/YKAutolayout/README.md

-# YKAutolayout
+# YKAutolayout - Make Masonry Easier!
 A tool to use Masonry with Objective C Chain Syntax.
-Make Masonry Easier!

 ## Introduction
 YKAutolayout is an extension of Masonry.It offers the convinient API to do what Masonry do.